TcMenu/TaskManagerIO/README.md

 We are in a new era of embedded development, where RTOS, multiple threads (and even cores) have become a relatity.
 Any viable task manager needs to be capable in these environments, while still protecting tasks from multithreaded concerns.
 We are pleased to say, this version meets both goals.
 Importantly, any sketch that worked on IoAbstraction task manager will work with this library unaffected.

-Along with this library working on most Arduino based devices, it is also tested by us on an mbed board (STM32F4) and PicoSDK.
+Along with this library working on most Arduino based devices, it is also tested by us on PicoSDK and ESP-IDF with an Arduino component..

 Below, we list the main features of TaskManagerIO: